microsoft/rnx-kit/incubator/esbuild-bundle-analyzer/README.md

 ## Motivation

-This tool provides simple analysis of Metro bundles based on [esbuild's metafile](https://esbuild.github.io/api/#metafile).
+This tool provides simple analysis of bundles based on [esbuild's metafile](https://esbuild.github.io/api/#metafile).
 It allows users to analyze a bundle/metafile, compare two metafiles, and generate a limited, but compatible Webpack stats file.
 This file can then be used with more advanced